Domestic bleach and its uses

 While we don’t recommend using bleach, due to the risks to both you and the environment, it’s also fair to say that it can be quite the powerful disinfectant when handled carefully.
 If you’re absolutely set on using it, these tips will help you stay safe.

 - Wear gloves – You want to make sure your skin doesn’t get exposed to bleach – it’s the number one rule about cleaning with any solution, and it holds true here as well.
 Prolonged exposure of the skin to bleach can cause serious tissue damage.
+For your best protection, I would recommend Marigold Kitchen Gloves.

 - Wear goggles – That will help you ensure no bleach gets in your eyes.
 Even the smallest drop of bleach in your eyes can cause serious pain and irritation, and at worst there is the risk of permanent damage.
 If any bleach gets into your eyes, stop whatever you are doing and rinse your eyes.
 Additional first aid must then be administered immediately as appropriate to prevent long-term damage.
 We would also advise seeking medical assistance as soon as possible.